socialatm/onepage.pub/README.md

 ActivityPub defines a client API for creating, reading, updating, and deleting social data, and a server-to-server for delivering that data to remote servers.

-onepage.pub implements as much as possible of the ActivityPub API and protocol in a single JavaScript module.
+onepage.pub implements as much as possible of the ActivityPub API and protocol.

 It doesn't use any Activity Streams- or ActivityPub-specific libraries.
-At 2800+ lines of code, it's not exactly a one-page program, but it's still pretty small.

-It is a **headless** server.
 It includes only a rudimentary Web UI for registration, login, logout, and OAuth 2.0 authorization flow.
 Everything else is done through the API.

 ## Install